cbarnes5/DATA-690-WANG/assignment_01/Course-Notes.md

  - Using a question mark (?) before or after a variable will display general inormation about the object

 **The %run Command**
- - Run any file as a Python program by ussing the %run command
+ - Run any file as a Python program by using the %run command

 **Interrupting running code**
  - Pressing Ctrl-C while code is running will cause a KeyboardInterrupt to be raised